shadps4-emu/shadPS4/documents/readme.txt

 - skmp - or kornilios for being good old friend
 - PandaBad - our beloved stalker
 - emufan4568 - for advices
-- velocity - for talking 1-2 times per year on discord server .
+- velocity - for talking 1-2 times per year on discord server.
 We miss you velocity

 - probably more , will include in the next readme :D